TheEEView/Arty-S7-Based-FM-Radio/README.md

 The PCB is a 4 layer board with a S/G/G/S stackup using primarily 0402 components and high speed design principles.

-TerosHDL, Vivado 2025.2, VUnit and KiCAD 9.0.6 have been used with github actions for CI
+TerosHDL, Vivado 2025.2, VUnit and KiCAD 9.0.6 have been used with github actions for CI.

+Octave has been used for the filter design.

 Source is available in both VHDL and SV.